How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Lids and closures

-Lids keep the contents of your pack in, prevent things from moving around, and protect the pack opening from the rain.
-Ultralight packs often have no lid at all as they usually use buckles, drawcords or a buckle and strap.
+Lids keep the contents of your pack secure, prevent items from shifting, and protect the pack opening from rain.
+Ultralight packs often have no lid at all as they typically use buckles, drawcords or a combination of a buckle and strap.

 The lower compartments of backpacks are always closed by zippers.
 Sometimes straps run over the zippers to take some of the strain and reduce the likelihood of them bursting.
 Top compartments usually close with two drawcords.
-Be careful with seams and zippers because moisture often leaks through these weak points.
+Be careful with seams and zippers, as moisture often leaks through these weak points.

 Man wearing backpacking backpack with rain cover in snowy conditions